 If you are 17 or over you can take the test on a 125.
 Once you have passed you get a licence to ride a 125 and nothing bigger.
 This is called Category A1 or Light Motorcycle.

 If you are 19 or over you can take the test on one of our new Honda CB500Fs.
 Once you have passed you get a licence to ride a bike up to 35kW – most likely something like a 500, but a slightly bigger bike can be restricted.
 Note that if you are restricting a bigger bike the original power is not allowed to be more than double what you’re bringing it down to, which means you are not allowed to restrict a 95bhp bike.
 This is called Category A2.

-If you are 24 or over (or if you have held a Category A2 Licence for two years, in which case you could be 21 – 23) you can take the test on one of our new Suzuki SV650s.
+If you are 24 or over (or if you have held a Category A2 Licence for two years, in which case you could be 21 – 23) you can take the test on a larger machine and we use the Suzuki SV650.
 This is called Direct Access.
 Once you have passed you get an unrestricted licence and are allowed to ride any size bike.
 This is called Category A.

 If you pass the test in any of these categories on an automatic machine then you will be restricted to automatics (most automatics are scooter styled).